ePrivacy and GPDR Cookie Consent management by TermsFeed Privacy Policy and Consent Generator

 President

-Olga Fernández Soriano, professor of Spanish (Autonomous University of Madrid) and Tomás Antonio Mantecón Movellán, professor of Modern History (University of Cantabria).
+Javier Pérez Guerra, professor of English Philology (Universidade Vigo) and Tomás Antonio Mantecón Movellán, professor of Modern History (Universidad de Cantabria).

-Fuensanta Hernández Pina, Honorary Emeritus Professor of Research and diagnosis Methods in Education (University of Murcia); Amalia Morales Villena, full professor of Social Work (University of Granada); Andreu Olesti Rayo, professor of International Public Law (University of Barcelona); and Jordi Suriñach Caralt, professor of Applied Economics (University of Barcelona).
+Fuensanta Hernández Pina, honorary emeritus Professor of Research and diagnosis Methods in Education (Universidad de Murcia); Marisa Revilla Blanco, associate professor-tenured of Political Sciences and Sociology (Universidad Complutense de Madrid); Andreu Olesti Rayo, professor of International Public Law (Universitat de Barcelona); and Jordi Suriñach Caralt, professor of Applied Economics (Universitat de Barcelona).

-Celia Martínez González, PhD student, University of Oviedo.
+Celia Martínez González, PhD student (Universidad de Oviedo).

-Amparo Chirivella Ramón, QA responsible in University of Valencia.
+Amparo Chirivella Ramón, QA responsible (Universitat de València).

 Miguel Albertí Amengual, Balearic Islands Bar Association.